RyaWil/Eye-Exercise/README.md

 In this project there are two eyes that have eyeballs that have an animation that will follow your mouse as it moves around the screen.

 ## How to Run/Usage (Installation)
-Once the files are downloaded (cloned) the HTML file Index should be loaded in a Web Browser.
+Once the files are downloaded (cloned) the HTML file bigEyes should be loaded in a Web Browser.
 Once loaded into a web browser the eyeballs should follow your cursor when on the web page.

 ## Roadmap of future improvements
 Add buttons to add or remove additional eyes.